winstxnhdw/python-bench/README.md

 # python-bench

 Simple code optimisation benchmark for speed and accuracy.
+Never will I write slow Python code like a noob again.

 ## Benchmarks